How to Use Pool Stabilizer: Complete Step-by-Step Guide

 - Brush pool surfaces daily to help dissolution

-- Backwash filter after 48 hours if using DE or sand filter
+- Check filter pressure gauge after 48 hours and backwash DE or sand filter if pressure has increased 8-10 psi above clean pressure

 - Clean cartridge filters after 2-3 days of continuous operation